KDE/digikam-doc/left_sidebar/tags_view.rst

 To select a photograph as the tag icon, click with the right mouse button on the photograph that you want to use as the tag icon and select **Set as Tag Thumbnail** from the context menu.
 You can also use drag and drop to set the tag icon.
 Drag the image icon and drop it onto the currently selected tag in the tag list.

-A tool for more elaborate work on big tag trees is the :ref:`Tag Manager <tag_manager>` which you can access by clicking the **Open Tag Manager** button at the top of the Tags tree.
+A tool for more elaborate work on a big tag tree is the :ref:`Tag Manager <tag_manager>` which you can access by clicking the **Open Tag Manager** button at the top of the Tag tree.

-The :ref:`Digital Asset Management (DAM) <asset_tags>` chapter of this manual provides some useful information about how to build your Tags tree.
+The :ref:`Digital Asset Management (DAM) <asset_tags>` chapter of this manual provides some useful information about how to build your Tag tree.

 It is not always easy to build a logical hierarchy from general and generic categories.
 You might run into a problem like this:

 - Animal

   - Domestic Animal

     - Cat
     - Cattle
     - Dog

   - Wild Animal

     - Bird
     - Cat

       - Cheetah
       - Lion
       - Tiger

   - Zoo Animal

     - Bird
     - Cat

       - Cheetah
       - Leopard

 In this tag tree the keyword *Cat* appears three times.
 This will not cause a problem within digiKam, but there are quite a few views where the user cannot know which of the three is applied to an image because they might not be able to see the whole tag hierarchy.
 In a case like this, also tagging the image with the parent tag or even the whole hierarchy often becomes quite unwieldy, particularly in the display of image tags within the image icon.
 The second *Cat* could be avoided by calling it *Wild Cat*, but calling the third one *Zoo Cat* seems a bit excessive, I think.
 And there would still be two *Cheetah*!

 A more viable solution would be to replace the *Zoo Animal* branch by a single tag *Zoo* which you use in addition to the tag(s) you choose from the two remaining branches.
 You could even put it on the top level of your hierarchy, if you have photographs taken in a zoo but not showing animals.
+So a better tag tree could be:

+- Animal

+  - Bird
+  - Cat

+    - Cheetah
+    - Leopard
+    - Lion
+    - Tiger

+  - Cattle
+  - Dog
+  - Domestic

+- Wild
+- Zoo

 .. _tag_manager:

 Tag Manager
 ~~~~~~~~~~~~

 While digiKam allows you to manage tags from the context menu accessible from the tags views in the digiKam sidebars, the Tag Manager offers an easier and more comprehensive way to organize your tags.
-For general information about tags, including why and how to use them, see the beginning sections of :ref:`this page <tags_view>`.
+For general information about tags, including why and how to use them, see the beginning pages of :ref:`this section <tags_view>`.

 .. figure:: images/left_sidebar_tag_manager.webp
     :alt: